-During each lab session, you will sample an e-cigarette and rate the experience using questionnaires.
-You will take 10 direct puffs of an e-cig (3-second-long puffs).
 The e-cigarette will be provided to you each session and sanitized between lab sessions.
 Only you will be using the e-cigarette you are given.
 If you feel any uncomfortable side effects during lab sessions (e.g., nausea, vomiting), you will be told that you can discontinue the puffing bout at any time.
-After puffing, we will have you complete more questions about the e-cigarette you sampled.
+Additionally, we will collect blood pressure, spirometry (a measure of lung function), and heart rate.
+We will also collect pulse oximetry.
+We will also measure any changes in health at the beginning of each lab session.
+Each lab session will take approximately two hours total.